dombroks/Hire_Me/README.md

 ## Some technical informations about the app:

+- Dagger-Hilt for dependency injection.
 - MVVM architecture.
 - LivaData.
 - Kotlin coroutines.
 - RxJava.
-- Navigation components.
+- Navigation component.
 - DataBinding.
 - Firebase services (Authentication,Storage,Database).
-- Coroutines.
 - And More...

 ## Screenshots: